Dogacel/kotlinx-protobuf-gen/README.md

 ## Known Issues

+An issue to track `kotlinx.serialization`: https://github.com/Kotlin/kotlinx.serialization/issues/2401

 Focusing on core functionality, here is a list of known major issues:

-- [ ] Generated `oneof` fields are flattened and not serialized correctly.
+- [x] Generated `oneof` fields are flattened and not serialized correctly.
+  - A flat list of oneof fields is generated.
+Validation happen in `init` block to make sure at most one field is set.
+One caveat is overlapping names which we can consider later.
+  - Will consider sealed traits in the future.
 - [ ] Generated `repeated` fields with `fixedXX`, `sfixedXX` and `uintXX` types can't be serialized.
 - [ ] Generated `repeated` fields with `sintXX` deserializes incorrectly.
 - [ ] Generated `map` fields with `fixedXX` and `sfixedXX` keys can't be serialized.
 - [ ] Generated `enum` fields with negative values can't be serialized / deserialized.
+  - PR opened in `kotlinx.serialization`: https://github.com/Kotlin/kotlinx.serialization/pull/2400